aalvarez [at] publicjustice [dot] net, Ext. 241

 rwebster [at] publicjustice [dot] net

 Richard Webster is the Power-Cotchett Attorney in the Environmental Enforcement Project at Public Justice.
 He had been the Legal Director of the Eastern Environmental Law center, formerly the Rutgers Environmental Law Clinic, since 2005.
 Before that, Richard was an attorney with the environmental group at Arnold & Porter in New York.

 mwessler [at] publicjustice [dot] net

 Matt Wessler is a Staff Attorney at Public Justice.
 He concentrates on litigating precedent-setting cases involving significant issues affecting the public interest.
-He has briefed and argued high profile public interest cases at all levels of both state and federal court and has won landmark decisions in a diverse range of areas, including employee and consumer rights, the environment and personal injury law.
+He has briefed and argued high profile cases at all levels of both state and federal court and his practice encompasses a broad range of areas, including employee and consumer rights, the environment, and tort law.